VTY shell¶

 -

-to set a system-wide default.
-If this is enabled butVTYSH_PAGER
+vtysh.confto set a system-wide default.
+If this is enabled butVTYSH_PAGERis not set, the system default pager (likelymoreor/usr/bin/pager) will be used.

 Permissions and setup requirements¶